Not sure if The Human Bean is right for you?

 Explanation

-This risk was not identified in the FDD package.
-Item 1 indicates the company does not have a parent company and shows no signs of being owned by a private equity firm.
-Private equity ownership can introduce risks, as their typical focus on short-term returns may lead to decisions, such as cutting support or increasing fees, that do not align with the long-term health of franchisees' businesses.
+This risk was not identified in the FDD Package.
+Item 1 indicates the franchise is founder-owned and does not mention any ownership by a private equity firm.
+When a PE firm owns a franchisor, there can be a risk that its focus on short-term returns may lead to decisions, such as cutting franchisee support or increasing fees, that are not aligned with the long-term health of the brand.

 Potential Mitigations

-- Speaking with franchisees who have operated under different ownership structures can reveal changes in franchisor behavior and support.
+- Speaking with franchisees who have operated under PE ownership can provide direct insight into any changes in the system.

 Non-Disclosure of Parent Company